laboratorioAI/polidriving_web_app/README.md

 # POLIDriving Web

-POLIDriving Web is an application to calculate the risk level of suffering a traffic accident based on the information input by the user.
-This application uses NodeJS as backend technology and React as frontend technology.
-It also uses PostgreSQL as database engine.
+POLIDriving Web is an application that calculates the risk level of suffering a traffic accident based on the information input by the user.
+This application uses NodeJS as the backend technology and React as the frontend.
+It also uses PostgreSQL as the database engine.
 The following picture presents the graphic interface of POLIDriving Web.

 <img src="polidriving_web_app_v2.png" width="800"/>